VikParuchuri/marker/README.md

 |---------|---------------|-------------------|---------- |
 | marker  | 0.18          | 43.42             |  3.17GB   |

-The projected throughput is 122 pages per second on an H100 - we can run 22 individual processes.
+The projected throughput is 122 pages per second on an H100 - we can run 22 individual processes given the VRAM used.

 ## Table Conversion